Don’t have a website? There are 11 reasons why your small business needs one now.

 Consumers typically begin their purchase by scraping the internet for reviews, recommendations and information.
 Once they know what they want, they’ll look for reviews on the business they’re purchasing the product or service from to make an informed decision.
 Your competitors will have it and if you don’t show up, you won’t be part of the race to win the consumer’s business.
 We use Google Analytics and Ahrefs to monitor our clients’ performance to track how well they are performing.

 7. Websites are cheap

-There are many cost effective content management systems and platforms to build a website on.
-It has never been easier nor cheaper to build a website, that said you don’t want a bad website just like your don’t want an ugly store.
+There are many cost-effective content management systems and platforms to build a website.
+It has never been easier nor cheaper to build a website, that said you don’t want a bad website just like you don’t want an ugly store.
 It is your virtual shop front and you want it to reflect the quality of your business.
 Some try to do it themselves and others are happy to pay others.

 8. Appearing in Google results

 Google is your friend and to be on Google you need a website.
 Most people including yourself will Google anything and everything especially when you’re looking for something.
 If a potential customer or client of yours is looking for your product and don’t find it online, there is a good chance they won’t find their way to you.
 Google SEO is extremely important and it starts with having a good website.